DHoffm/Bootstrap-editor/README.md

 - ~~support Bootstrap background styles on the editors~~
 - support Bootstrap image styles on the editors
 - ~~support joomla editors-xtd buttons~~
+- add instructions on how to use the editor